tanujveera/MongoDB-Notes/Readme.md

 >After creating a connection, you find the green bar saying "Local host"

->Click 3dots tab and copy connection string
+>Click options tab and copy connection string

 >After installing MongoDB extension in VSCode